g3rr1c/g3rr1c.github.io/projects/wordgenerator.md

-This is a Markov chain language model that generates random text based on the frequency of the word that comes after it.
+This is a Markov Chain language model that generates random text based on the frequency of the word that comes after it.
 Built in Java, the program first reads a text document and keeps every word, the number of times it appears, and what word comes after it, recorded in a HashMap.
 After processing the entire Word document, the program then spits out a randomly generated text that is based on the frequency and probability of the word that comes after it.

 To give you an example of the program, here is a part of the U.S. Constitution.